Portsmouth Square: New renovation

-The San Francisco Planning Department has initiated the Portsmouth Square Area Project to enhance the space and surrounding streets.
-A report evaluating the existing conditions and feasibility of updates was completed in December 2014.
-On October 13, 2020, the Recreation and Park Department announced the schematic design was complete.
-The groundbreaking for the redesign was anticipated to be fall 2025.
+The groundbreaking for the redesign was anticipated to be held in the fall of 2025.
 However, in June 2025, it was reported that due to the tariffs in the second Trump administration, the redesign project would be delayed.
 The tariffs created high inflation, particularly on construction costs, which resulted in the bids for the project exceeding the originally cited costs by over $10 million.
-The city will be doing another bidding process and delay groundbreaking until at least spring 2026.
+The city will do another bidding process and will delay groundbreaking until at least the spring of 2026.

 Design and features

 A four-level underground parking garage is located beneath Portsmouth Square, accommodating an average of 50,000 vehicles per month.